Modern Jewish Studies

 Comprehensive Examinations

 Upon satisfactory completion of all course work, students will take a written and an oral examination.
 The written exam consists of four essays, one from each field (i.e., one from each examiner).
 The student will select one out of two questions submitted by each examiner.
-The student will have a two-day period to complete the essays.
-The oral exam picks up on the written answers and explores other topics as well, such as the essays not chosen by the student.
+The student will have a twoday period to complete the essays.
+The oral exam focuses on the written answers and explores other topics as well, such as the essays not chosen by the student.

-An original monograph-length dissertation on a topic in Modern Jewish Studies that demonstrates the ability to pursue original research in at least two disciplines, to be approved by a faculty committee.
+All PhD candidates produce an original monograph-length dissertation on a topic in Modern Jewish Studies that demonstrates the ability to pursue original research in their area of specialization, to be approved by a faculty committee.